 It's not always easy to catch some sleep when you have a baby

-When you have a new baby, getting a good night’s sleep will be one of the biggest challenges to your wellbeing.
-With your little one waking up 5 times a night for feedings or changings, there are many things that will keep you up at night when you’re a new parent.
+When you have a new baby, getting a good night’s sleep will be one of the biggest challenges.
+With your little one waking up 5 times a night for feedings or changings, there are many things that will keep you up.

 However, it’s so important to look after yourself when you’re a new parent.
 You might be eager to put your baby first in everything, but don’t let this mean that you neglect your own needs to do so.
 Sleep is one of the most important, basic requirements that you need to stay physically and mentally healthy, so it’s important to try to get all the shut-eye you need.
 Here are some top tips for getting as much sleep as possible when you have a new baby.

 Tips on getting to sleep as a new parent

 Adjust your sleep schedule to match your baby’s

 It’ll take a little time and practice to master this, but if you go to sleep at the same time as your baby, your chances of getting some good sleep are higher.
 This includes naps.
 If your baby dozes off in the afternoon, take this as your chance to fall asleep too.